kammitama5/kammitama5.github.io/_posts/2018-1-13-Saturday-January-13th.md

 - I made so many friends, had so many great times and learned so much, it was pretty much perfection.
   It's a bit sad that it's all over now.
 Or maybe it is just the beginning...
+- I had a conversation with W. Byrd today, and he told me to keep in touch.
+He told me about his path to Computer Science, which was really inspiring, and he told me that it isn't about where you start, because he's met lots of people who clock in and clock out, but it's about having and sustaining that love, which he's always had.
+I agree 100%.
+I also met the famous [Fare](https://github.com/fare) and sat in on Stephanie's talk!

 ## Notes CoqPL and some others

 ## CoqHammer: Strong Automation for Program Verification
+- Hammer goal: